query-lang/SpiderNet/README.md

 <p>A simple and lightweight library for scraping the web</p>
 </div>
 <br>
-<p>Built on Curl and Regex in python , SpiderWeb offers similar functionality to the (BeautifulSoup and requests) alternative .
+<p>Built on Curl and Regex in python , SpiderNet offers similar functionality to the (BeautifulSoup and requests) alternative .
 For the package to work , you need to have <a href="https://help.ubidots.com/en/articles/2165289-learn-how-to-install-run-curl-on-windows-macosx-linux">curl</a> installed in your system . </p>

 ### Install the latest version from Pypi or the <a href="https://github.com/query-lang/SpiderWeb/releases/tag/SpiderWeb">releases page</a>
 ```shell